timothy-fyi/upnext/README.md

 - Youtube code changes.
 If/when Youtube changes something, it may cause this script to fail.
 This isn't a huge concern from a development standpoint because I can always modify the script to adjust.
 If I fail to catch a change before you do, please report

 [^1]: In some cases, you may find that ChromeDriver is already in your system files by default.
 If it is already on your system by default, it may be located at ```/usr/lib/chromium-browser/chromedriver```
-[^2]: It may work for these platforms with or without minimal modification, I just have not tested this yet
+[^2]: The script may work for these platforms with or without minimal modification, I just have not tested this yet